Coolest Under the Sea Party Ideas

-We have a very high ceiling and beams so we hung cutouts of under the sea creatures: fish, seahorses etc from the ceiling and also stuck some on the walls.
-We cut out 'bubbles' of different sizes from clear plastic and put coloured glitter glue around the edges.
+We have a very high ceiling and beams so we hung cutouts of under the sea creatures.
+They included fish, seahorses, etc. from the ceiling and also stuck some on the walls.
+We cut out ‘bubbles’ of different sizes from clear plastic and put coloured glitter glue around the edges.
 These were strung together in lots of four or more with clear thread and suspended from the beams also.

 Our large ranch sliders were made into an ocean scene with cutouts from blue cellophane (waves/current), and green crepe paper (seaweed) and of course seahorses and other fishy creatures.

-Using an old shoebox, we made a large toothed 'jaws' mouth, for them to throw balls into, and stuck this onto a big shark shape.
-Magnetic 'fishing' in blue-coloured bath water, eating choc fish off string without using your hands, giant-bubble blowing, water balloons thrown at a giant octopus (outside of course!), a treasure hunt with a pirate's chest full of gold coins as the prize and a fish pinata were the ocean entertainment/games.
+Using an old shoebox, we made a large toothed ‘jaws’ mouth, for them to throw balls into, and stuck this onto a big shark shape.
+Magnetic ‘fishing’ in blue-coloured bath water.
+Also, eating chocolate fish off a string without using your hands.
+In addition, there was giant-bubble blowing, water balloons thrown at a giant octopus (outside of course!), a treasure hunt with a pirate’s chest full of gold coins as the prize and a fish pinata.
+These were the ocean entertainment/games.

-For food we had fish fingers shaped like fish, 'oysters' (made by slicing the top of little cup cakes and putting pale pink cream with a lolly 'pearl'inside), sea-slugs (little sausages), blue jelly in clear plastic glasses set with a fishing rod (plastic straw that had black licorice stuck in the end and a worm lolly tied on the end) and fish, shark and shell lollies.
+For food we had fish fingers shaped like fish and ‘oysters’ (made by slicing the top of little cup cakes and putting pale pink cream with a lolly ‘pearl’inside).
+We also had sea-slugs (little sausages), blue jelly in clear plastic glasses set with a fishing rod (plastic straw that had black licorice stuck in the end and a worm lolly tied on the end) and fish, shark and shell lollies.